New Study Suggests Chronic Fatigue Syndrome Is Not in Your Head; It's in Your Gut

 - Multiple chemical sensitivity

-Currently there is no cure for ME/CFS, but there are some steps you can take that may help ease its symptoms; for instance:
+If you’re diagnosed with ME/CFS, there is no cure, but there are some steps you can take that may help ease its symptoms; for instance:

 Track your energy/fatigue levels: Keep a diary of what days of the week and times of the day you feel more or less fatigued to assist you in determining a pattern of energy levels.
 This can help you adjust your schedule to be most effective at accomplishing work, school and household responsibilities.